peterkuma/masters-thesis/chapters/02_basic-principles-of-radiative-transfer.md

 in the Earth's atmosphere, and terms necessary for understanding later chapters unambiguously (as there are many notations in general use).
-Only the most relevant parts are covered, interested reader is advised to look at @petty2006, @zdunkowski2007 and @goody1995 for a more comprehensive development of the radiative transfer theory.
+Only the most relevant parts are covered, interested reader is advised to see @petty2006, @zdunkowski2007 and @goody1995 for a more comprehensive development of the radiative transfer theory.

 The Electromagnetic Spectrum
 -----------------------------

-Radiation in the atmosphere is for the most part well represented by electromagnetic (EM) waves.
-Electromagnetic waves originate from multiple sources, most importantly the Sun, the Earth's surface and atmospheric gases and continutents (clouds and suspended particles).
-They have different wavelengths depending on the temperature of the radiating object through the Planck's law.
+Radiation in the atmosphere can for the most part represented by electromagnetic (EM) waves.
+In this context, EM waves can originate from multiple sources, most importantly the Sun, the Earth's surface and atmospheric gases and constituents (clouds and suspended particles such as aerosols).
+EM waves have different wavelength depending on the temperature of the radiating object through the Planck's law (assuming local thermodynamic equilibrium).
-Radiation of different wavelenghts is subject to different levels of absorption and scattering when passing through the atmosphere.
-Traditionally, the electromagnetic spectrum is split into a number of regions (Fig. \ref{fig:em-spectrum}):
+Radiation is subject to different levels of absorption and scattering depending on the wavelength when passing through the atmosphere.
+Traditionally, the EM spectrum is divided into a number of *bands* according to the wavelength (optionally divided further into *subbands*):

 * Gamma radiation
 * X-rays